googleapis/google-cloud-ruby/google-cloud-secret_manager-v1beta1/AUTHENTICATION.md

 Google Cloud requires **Service Account Credentials** to connect to the APIs.
-You will use the **JSON key file** to connect to most services with google-cloud-secret_manager.
+You will use the **JSON key file** to connect to most services with google-cloud-secret_manager-v1beta1.

 If you are not running this client within [Google Cloud Platform environments](#google-cloud-platform-environments), you need a Google